linuxdeepin/deepin-manual/manual/deepin-font-manager/en_US/index.md

 ### Remove Fonts

-1. On Deepin Font Installer interface, click on **Select file** to open the installed font file, or double click the installed font to start Deepin Font Installer.
+1. On Deepin Font Manager interface, click on **Select file** to open the installed font file, or double click the installed font to start Deepin Font Manager.

 2. Click **Remove**, input the required password and click on **Confirm**.